jlrickert/zet/docs/637/README.md

-# Place: Task of India St Louis Park
+# Place: Taste of India St Louis Park

 An Indian restaurant located by [work](keg:private/1113) in [St Louis Park](../638)